Ending Sexual Violence

 I am a long-time advocate for survivors.
 Earlier this year, I hosted a panel discussion about sexual violence at the US Capitol featuring three brave women: Julia Dixon, Delaney Henderson, and Chessy Prout.
 I am proud to use my platform to help amplify the voices of other survivors.

 There are also legislative actions Congress can take to help end sexual violence.
 Last year, I partnered with Congresswoman Speier to introduce the Safe Transfer Act, which would require the inclusion of information about sexual assault on college transcripts.
 We also introduced the Hold Accountable and Lend Transparency on (HALT) Campus Sexual Violence Act which would require the Department of Education to publicly disclose schools that are under federal Title IX investigation, as well as strengthen penalties for schools that are in violation, among other reforms.

 If you, or someone you know, is struggling with sexual violence or harassment, the following resources can provide support and guidance:

 New Hampshire Coalition Against Domestic and Sexual Violence

 More on Ending Sexual Violence

-(Washington, DC) – Congresswoman Annie Kuster (NH-02), the co-founder and co-chair of the Bipartisan Task Force to End Sexual Violence, released the following statement on the decision by Speaker Ryan to mandate anti-harassment training for all Congressional staffers and Members of Congress.
+(Washington, DC) – Today, Congresswoman Annie Kuster (NH-02), the founder and co-chair of the Bipartisan Task Force to End Sexual Violence, released the following statement on the passage of H.R.
+4924, the Congressional Accountability Act of 1995 Reform Act, and H. Res.
+724.